yanokwa/enketo-docker/readme.md

 * support email should be configurable. maybe some other things should be too?

 # questions
-* can't seem to load translations. usually happens because of build failure? or no restart?
 * why does central write outside the docker folder?

 # docker reset